 Northeast Ohio Hospital Consolidation Continues

-The ttwo regional deals are part of a broader national trend that some pundits are calling hospital merger mania.
-Last year, there were 95 mergers announced in the U.S. up from 66 in 2010, according to one health care consulting firm.
+The recent blitz of hospital mergers are part of a broader national trend.
+Last year, there were 95 deals announced in the U.S. up from 66 in 2010, according to one health care consulting firm.

 The reasons are all the same: lower reimbursement from Medicare and Medicaid has meant less money paid to hospitals for patient care.
 In addition, fewer patients are staying in the hospitals, as more care is given on an outpatient basis.

 And, for small and medium sized hospitals, the high technology infrastructure costs are often crushing.

 Akron General's CEO Dr. Thomas Stover, says the investment that was needed to upgrade electronic medical records system was one reason to sale.